thiendangit/Instagram-Clone-Swift5/README.md

 # Instagram clone Swift5

-Instagram Clone (Both frontend and backend) created with Swift5 and Firebase.
+Instagram Clone created with Swift5 and Firebase.

 ## Show some :heart: and star the repo to support the project.